Degree Audit (Program of Study)

-It is the responsibility of the student to follow the writing requirements set by the Office of Graduate Studies and Research.
+It is the responsibility of the student to follow the writing requirements set by the Office of Graduate Studies and Academic Outreach.
 Thesis students shall use the "Guidelines for the Preparation of Your Master's Thesis" for their project.
-A .pdf version of this guide is also available on the Student Resources page of the Graduate Admissions website under THESIS Information.

 The student must have an oral defense of the writing project.
-At that time, the supervisory committee must sign the acceptance page.
+At that time, the supervisory committee must sign the acceptance page of the thesis.
 Approval of the writing by every member of the supervisory committee is required.

-- Recommend to the Dean of Graduate Studies and Research that the candidate be reexamined after a specified interval.
+- Recommend to the Dean of Graduate Studies and Academic Outreach that the candidate be reexamined after a specified interval.
 Means for improvement shall be recommended to the candidate by the committee.

-- Recommend to the Dean of Graduate Studies and Research that the candidate be refused graduation.
+- Recommend to the Dean of Graduate Studies and Academic Outreach that the candidate be refused graduation.